 Compare to this:

-The manager of a startup collapsed yesterday after the company failed to make sales in six months.
+The startup manager collapsed yesterday after the company failed to make sales in six months.

+Write like a pro.
 Try to create vivid and clear images when you’re writing.
-It helps your readers understand better.
+It helps your readers remember what you have written.

 You can read the beginner’s guide to storytelling in marketing.